 In addition, we have distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow and Avnet.
 Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
 Many of our North American resellers have been transitioned to either Arrow or Avnet.
-Sales through our distribution agreement with Arrow accounted for approximately 36% of our total revenues for fiscal 2015 and approximately 31% for fiscal 2014.
+Sales through our distribution agreement with Arrow accounted for approximately 38% of our total revenues for fiscal 2016 and approximately 36% for fiscal 2015.
 If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future revenues.

-Our original equipment manufacturer agreements are primarily with Hitachi Data Systems and NetApp.
 Our original equipment manufacturers sell our software applications and in some cases incorporate our data and information management software into systems that they sell.
 A material portion of our revenues is generated through these arrangements.
 However, we have no control over the shipping dates or volumes of systems these original equipment manufacturers ship and they have no obligation to ship systems incorporating our software applications.
 They also have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
 These original equipment manufacturers also could choose to develop their own data and information management software internally and incorporate those products into their systems instead of our software applications.
 The original equipment manufacturers that we do business with also compete with one another.
 If one of our original equipment manufacturer partners views our arrangement with another original equipment manufacturer as competing with its products, it may decide to stop doing business with us.
 Any material decrease in the volume of sales generated by original equipment manufacturers we do business with, as a result of these factors or otherwise, could have a material adverse effect on our revenues and results of operations in future periods.
-Sales through our original equipment manufacturer agreements accounted for approximately 15% of our total revenues for fiscal 2015 and 13% of our total revenues for fiscal 2014.
+Sales through our original equipment manufacturer agreements accounted for approximately 15% of our total revenues for fiscal 2016 and fiscal 2015.